richardvenneman/appsignal-docs/source/application/link-templates.html.md

 Link templates can be defined on AppSignal.com per application.

-The "Link templates" configuration can be found in the "Configure" section in the left-hand side navigation under "App settings" for a site.
+The "Link templates" configuration can be found in the ["App settings" section](https://appsignal.com/redirect-to/app?to=edit) in the left-hand side navigation.

 ![link templates](/images/screenshots/link_templates.png)